danielsaidi/website_danielsaidi/collections/_posts/2022/2022-01-13-m1-swift-package-problems.md

 ## XCFrameworks don't support Bitcode

-I have a closed-source project that I manage as a framework project, build with a terminal script and distribute as an XCFramework.
+I have a closed-source project that I manage as an Xcode iOS Framework project, build with a Terminal script and distribute as an XCFramework.

-Everything worked great on my Intel-based MacBook Pro, but after switching over to my new M1, the generated framework no longer supports Bitcode.
-I have Bitcode enabled in the framework project, though, but for some reason this no longer applies when I run the archive script.
+Everything worked great on my Intel-based MacBook Pro, but after switching over to M1, the generated XCFramework no longer supports Bitcode.
+I have Bitcode enabled in the framework project, though, and have tried adding additional flags and tweaking the build script, but for some reason nothing I do bring Bitcode support back.

 The archive script is executed with Fastlane and contains of the following steps (real framework name replaced with MyFramework in the code below):